yxuansu/OpenAlpaca/README.md

-# OpenAlpaca: A Fully Open-Source Instruction-Following OpenLLaMA Model
+# OpenAlpaca: A Fully Open-source Instruction-following Model based on OpenLLaMA